KiriBu10/xSemAD/README.md

 ```sh
 pip install -r requirements.txt
 ```
+Make sure to adapt all path file names to your needs.
 ### To apply SVM or BERT from Caspary et al. 2023
 Use at least ![python](https://img.shields.io/badge/python-black?logo=python&label=3.7.16)
 1. clone this project <code>git clone</code> to get the repository